opentelekomcloud-docs/data-warehouse-service/umn/source/faqs/account_password_and_permissions/how_do_i_grant_schema_permissions_to_a_user.rst

 How Do I Grant Schema Permissions to a User?
 ============================================

 This section describes how to grant the query permission for a schema as an example.
-For more information, see "How Do I Grant Table Permissions to a User?" in FAQ.
-You can grant:
+For more information, see "How Do I Grant Table Permissions to a User?" in *FAQs*:

 -  Permission for a table in a schema
 -  Permission for all the tables in a schema